DivyanshuBathla/Credit-card-fraud-detection/README.md

-# Credit Card Fraud Detection
+# Debit Card Fraud Detection

 This project was completed from December 2022 to February 2023 as a part of a machine learning course.
 The objective of this project was to develop a model to identify fraudulent debit card transactions.